ssuriyapriya/Suriyapriya-s-Data-Viz-Portfolio/README.md

 1. Data Source: The data for this project was sourced from the OECD Health Statistics database, specifically focusing on health expenditure as a percentage of GDP from 1970 to 2019.

 2. Python: The initial data exploration and the creation of the "before" charts (the all-gray bar chart and the 10-line "spaghetti" plot) were done using Python with the Matplotlib and Seaborn libraries.
-This allowed for rapid prototyping of the initial, less effective visualizations.

 3. Tableau Public: The final, interactive dashboard was designed and built entirely in Tableau Public.